Meet the Staff

 • Supervise the Pew FTLC Staff

-Christine serves as Director of the Pew FTLC and Vice Provost for Instructional Development and Innovation.
+Christine serves as the Vice Provost for Teaching and Learning Innovation.
 As such, she works with a large number of committees, task forces, and other groups across campus to promote and support innovative teaching and learning practices.
 She develops and leads workshops and conferences and consults with individuals, groups and departments.

 Email: [email protected]